kaziiriad/k3s-autoscaler-prototype/README.md

 ### Core Components
 - **k3s Master**: Runs the Kubernetes control plane (excluded from scaling)
 - **k3s Workers**: Docker containers that join the cluster as worker nodes
-- **Prometheus**: Collects metrics from node-exporter and kube-state-metrics
+- **Prometheus**: Runs in-cluster on the master node, collects metrics from node-exporter and kube-state-metrics
 - **Autoscaler**: Python service that makes scaling decisions with atomic operations
 - **Grafana**: Visualizes metrics and scaling events with pre-built dashboards
 - **MongoDB**: Persistent storage for scaling history (events only, not worker state)